PeteLow-13/EmployeeSummary/README.md

 ## Usage

 This project utilizes inquirer to help generate employee contact info for three different types of compamny roles.
+When run through the comand line starting at the app.js file the user is prompted to answer a series of questions about different employees.
+After the last employee is added the HTML will be rendered in the output folder.

 ## Images